punksnotdev/INSTRUMENT/README.md

 It provides a simple API useful for the creation of musical compositions from scratch, 'on the fly'.
 INSTRUMENT focuses on musical language: rhythm, harmony, melody, audio processing.

+One of its main motivations is to easily integrate with the awesome JITLib, that allows musicians to incorporate mutating synthesis onto their live acts.

 INSTRUMENT also enables the connection of MIDI controllers with an easy interface that facilitates its mapping to different sound parameters.

 It's name is inspired by the famous documentary about Fugazi, furenku's favorite band.

-INSTRUMENT is a voluntary independent open source initiative operating from the Mexican live coding underground, outside academia or funding.
+INSTRUMENT is a voluntary independent open source initiative operating from the Mexican live coding underground

 For questions, inquiries, help, or fun conversations, please contact me at furenku@gmail.com.